-- The Gig /trailer is parked in a safe location - The parking does not obstruct other harbour users - Oars are arranged tidily down side of boat or removed to the Boat Shed - Thole Pins etc. removed and tidied away into bucket / bag - All litter, rubbish and personal property, water bottles etc. removed - Gig rinsed with water, bung removed & left to drain. - Covers & trailers made safe & secure - Life jackets returned to the Gig Shed and hung to dry if wet.
+- The Gig /trailer is parked in a safe location - The parking does not obstruct other harbour users - Oars are arranged tidily down side of boat or removed to the Boat Shed - Thole Pins etc. removed and tidied away into bucket / bag - All litter, rubbish and personal property, water bottles etc. removed - Gig rinsed with water, bung removed & left to drain. - Covers & trailers made safe & secure - Life jackets returned to the Gig Shed and hung to dry if wet. - VHF Radios returned to Gig Shed and stored.

 For the safety of all concerned, rowing equipment must be maintained in good order.
-If you notice any damage to any part of the gig, oars, seat pads or ancillary equipment report this to the Coxswain and a Committee Member as soon as possible.
+If you notice any damage to any part of the gig, oars, seat pads.
+Life Jackets, VHF Radios or ancillary equipment report this to the Coxswain or a Committee Member as soon as possible.